sabre-io/Baikal/INSTALL.md

 Add a new CardDAV account:

 * Add a new DAVdroid account
-* I.e. enter the following URL-Format for CalDAV: http://dav.mydomain.com/card.php/addressbooks/<username>/default/ or http://YOUR_IP/card.php/addressbooks/<username>/default/
+* I.e. enter the following URL-Format for CalDAV: http://dav.mydomain.com/card.php/addressbooks/YOUR_USERNAME/default/ or http://YOUR_IP/card.php/addressbooks/YOUR_USERNAME/default/
 * Use your email-address as account name
 * In the Phone-App select Contacts/Accounts select the 2nd DAVdroid and Synchronize Contacts.
 * Sync it

 __Note__
-* If you want to synchronize your current contacts to the server export it to USB and Import it again as DAVdroic contacts
+* If you want to synchronize your current contacts to the server export it to USB and Import it again as DAVdroid contacts
 * Sync it

 # 6 - You're done